Naturhistoriska/NRM-DNA-lab/doc/uppmax/README.md

 nodes*.
 The login nodes are connected to a large number of *compute nodes*.
 When you need to run a process that is CPU- and/or memory demanding, you do that by specifying the commands in a file, which you then submit to a queue-system (SLURM).
-Depending on availability, your job is then reciding in the queue for a while until it is send to one or several compute nodes.
+Depending on availability, your job is then waiting in the queue for a while until it is send to one or several compute nodes.

 On the login nodes nodes, you will have a standard Linux file structure with a